Google Analytics 4 (GA4) problems: The state of GA4 4 months after UA sunset

 Key events and key events rate

 Google Analytics 4 (GA4) introduced the key event rate metric in March 2024, replacing the conversion rate.
 This metric applies to traffic that is not generated by Google Ads.
 GA4 distinguishes between user and session key event rates.
-A key event rate is similar to a conversion rate but is used exclusively for Google Ads traffic.
+A key event rate is similar to a conversion rate but the latter is used exclusively for Google Ads traffic.
 The key event rates can be used outside of Google Ads for detailed site and campaign analysis.

 As Google explains, there are three main reasons for conversion differences in GA4 vs UA: